durubata/appmint-doc/index.md

 ### Data Models

-The ContentMint AppEngine API uses a variety of data models to represent entities and their relationships.
+The Appmint AppEngine API uses a variety of data models to represent entities and their relationships.
 For detailed information about these models, see the [Data Models](models.md) documentation.

 ### Authentication and Authorization